Skip to content

 CSS PropertyTokenDescription

---notectl-bgbackgroundEditor and input background
+--notectl-bgbackgroundEditor canvas background

 --notectl-fgforegroundMain text color